tomzangsad/gytoopsdfuse/README.md

 echo "export PATH=$PATH:$(npm config --global get prefix)/bin" >> ~/.bashrc && source ~/.bashrc
 ```

-This code was developed by Kas-tle and AZ-Team.
+This code was developed by Kas-tle and AZ-Team and KaizerMC.